-You know what made xXx the hit it was?
+Do you know what made xXx the hit it was?
 Vin Diesel.
-So, what happens for the sequel?
-He’s replaced by Ice Cube and it’s expected that everyone will flock to see the movie.
-Well, it didn’t pan out as expected and the less said about xXx: State of the Union the better.
+So, what happens to the sequel?
+He’s replaced by Ice Cube, and it’s expected that everyone will flock to see the movie.
+Well, it didn’t pan out as expected, and the less said about xXx: State of the Union, the better.
 Diesel finally returned to the franchise with 2017’s xXx: Return of Xander Cage.

 Heck, even Taken 2 was largely unnecessary, but there were more than a few people keen on it.
 While Taken 3 featured enough plot twists, the formula was old and tired by then.
 Who’ll be taken next, Bryan Mills’ grandmother?!
 Just stop it now.

 Zoolander still remains a laugh-a-minute film that’ll leave you with bellyaches.
-The 2001 comedy, though, ended on a satisfactory note that had no one begging for a sequel.
-Unfortunately, Zoolander 2 dropped and no one cared about it.
+The 2001 comedy ended on a satisfactory note that had no one begging for a sequel.
+Unfortunately, Zoolander 2 dropped, and no one cared about it.

 Despite the negative reviews, 1994’s The Flintstones turned out to be quite the hit and particular praise was reserved for its all-star cast.
 So, what does the studio do?
 It waited six years and replaced everyone for a prequel titled The Flintstones in Viva Rock Vegas.
 Make no mistake about it: As far as movie sequels go, this film sucked prehistoric balls.